markthos/Logo-Generator/README.md

   Please be sure to have node.js installed on your computer.
 Clone the repo into your folder.
 Make sure you have jest and inquirer already installed as well.

   ## Usage
   Open up the application in your command line and answer the questions as best you can.
 This should provide a SVG file that will have your text, text.color, shape, and shape.color.
+[Here](https://drive.google.com/file/d/1Px78LEuAaCQ1iYcYWz78Tf7URI4xv2KC/view) is a quick video tutorial on how to use this app.

   ## License
   This project is covered under the mit [License](https://choosealicense.com/licenses/${license})